SuddenH4X/awesome-app-rating/README.md

 ## How to use
 ### Gradle
-You can simply include the library via Gradle:
+The library supports API level 14 and higher.
+You can simply include it in your app via Gradle:

 ```groovy
 dependencies {